-- The lot size of approximately £16m is within the reach of private purchasers and medium sized property companies.
-Over recent years the amount of investment product offered in this location is limited and accordingly when opportunities do arise there is good demand. - Should the Property be put to the market we consider that the asset would attract interest from a wide range of investors, including owner occupiers, developers and medium sized property companies.
-Accordingly, we would anticipate a sale period in the order of 6-9 months.
+The lot size of approximately £11.25m is within the reach of private purchasers and small property companies.
+Over recent years the amount of investment product offered in this location is limited and accordingly when opportunities do arise there is good demand.

+Should the Property be put to the market we consider that the asset would attract interest from a wide range of investors, including owner occupiers, developers, small property companies and private individuals.
+Accordingly, we would anticipate a sale period in the order of 3-6 months.